 In the table below, statutory cash ratio requirements with the Central Bank of the UAE represent mandatory reserve deposits and are not available for use in the Group's day-to-day operations.
 Cash on hand and current accounts and other balances are non-interest bearing.
 Overnight deposits carry interest rate of 0.15% per annum.
-Monetary Bills carry interest rates ranging between 0.07% and 0.17% per annum.
+Monetary Bills carry interest rate of average yield of 0.184% rates per annum.